Dotnet to Fidelity Concurrency

 // Apply the configuration

-It’s this minimal configuration - the only visible difference from standard Clef development - that unlocks the entire power of the Fidelity Framework.
-By making just a few explicit choices about execution and memory models, you gain access to capabilities that simply aren’t possible in a traditional runtime environment, all while keeping your application lightweight and the code very close to an idiomatic experience.
+This minimal configuration is the only visible difference from standard Clef development.
+By making a few explicit choices about execution and memory models, you reach capabilities that a traditional runtime environment does not expose, while keeping your application lightweight and the code close to an idiomatic experience.

-The beauty of this is that your core application logic remains unchanged regardless of the target platform.
-The same business logic can run efficiently on an embedded device or a high-performance server - only the platform configuration changes to match the environment’s capabilities and constraints.
+Your core application logic stays unchanged regardless of the target platform.
+The same business logic is meant to run on an embedded device or a high-performance server, with only the platform configuration changing to match the environment’s capabilities and constraints.

-Olivier is the actor model implementation in Fidelity, providing an Erlang-inspired message-passing concurrency system:
+Our Olivier is the actor model implementation in Fidelity, an Erlang-inspired message-passing concurrency system:

 type CounterMessage =